Lupo-Grigio/DragonCostume/README.md

   -Smoke System
     Smoke effect controlled by arduino TBD

+  -/Physical
-  -Physical Sculpture and internal structure
+    Sculpture and internal structure
     The Head itself is 3d modeled in blender
     The shell of the Mask is created thorugh pepacura designer https://tamasoft.co.jp/pepakura-en/ The shell is cut both on a Silhouette Cameo 4 and a generic 60watt RUIDA powered Co2 laser Internal LED supports designed in Fusion 360 AND Tinkercad Animated Eye Mounts designed in Fusion 360 and Tinkercad All printed using PRUSASLICER

+    -/Blender Models
+      this is the start of the workflow, Just as it says, the blender source for the shell.

   -Cosmetic wrapping
     Reflective pattern created in Shilouette studio and cut on a Shilouette CAMEO 4